programacion-versionado-semantico

 • If MINOR changes, we reset PATCH to zero

-I have said several times that the criterion for defining whether it is a MAJOR or MINOR version is whether it breaks compatibility.
-But what does “breaking compatibility” mean?
+I’ve said several times that the criterion for defining whether it’s a MAJOR or MINOR version is if compatibility is broken.
+But what does “breaking compatibility” mean.
 Let’s look at it in more detail with an example.

-Imagine you have created a library that generates QR codes.
-The syntax for generating the codes is very simple; you just pass the text you want inside the QR and the path where to save the generated QR.
+Imagine you’ve made a library that generates QR codes.
+The syntax for generating the codes is very simple, you just pass the text you want inside the QR, and the path where to save the generated QR.

 // v1.0